 Overview

-Dupuytren contracture is a condition that causes one or more fingers to bend toward the palm of the hand.
-The affected fingers can't straighten completely.
+Dupuytren contracture is a condition that makes one or more fingers bend toward the palm of the hand.
+Over time, the affected fingers can't fully straighten.
+This happens because tough tissue under the skin of the palm slowly thickens and shortens into cords that pull the fingers down.

 There's no cure for Dupuytren contracture.
-Treatments can relieve symptoms and slow how quickly the condition gets worse.
+But treatments can relieve symptoms and slow how quickly the condition gets worse.

 Symptoms